 - Counterclockwise, downwards circular abdominal massage

 - To pull the stomach down and break up the adhesions between the diaphragm and the stomach: Learn Stomach Pulling

 - Scrub the intestinal tract with bitter roots and herbs

 - Soothe the intestinal lining by eating more cooked vegetables, bone broth, soupy stews made with quinoa, easy-to-digest grains, kitchari

 - Drink a large glass of water 30 minutes before the meal to pre-hydrate the stomach lining, buffer the stomach acid, and turn on the digestive fire

 - Five Spices to Rock Your Digestive World

 Herbs and Supplements:

 Amalaki: Amalaki (Emblica officinalis), also known as Indian Gooseberry, is a small fruit from the Amla tree.
-Amalaki may be most well known for its support of antioxidant activity and healthy skin via the encouragement of collagen and elastin production.
+Amalaki may be most well known for its support of antioxidant activity and healthy skin via the encouragement of natural collagen and elastin production.
 In this way, Amalaki supports not only the health of the outer skin, but also the inner skin that lines the gut, respiratory tract, and all the mucous membranes of the body.
-Notably, Amalaki has also been shown to encourage healthy good and bad cholesterol levels in support of optimal heart and cardiovascular health.
+Notably, Amalaki has also been shown to encourage cholesterol levels already within the normal range in support of optimal heart and cardiovascular health.

 Brahmi: The herb Brahmi has long been revered in Ayurveda for its mental-clarity enhancing properties.
 Recent research has designated Brahmi as a powerful agent for microcirculation – meaning that beyond being a boon to the circulation as we know it, Brahmi enhances blood flow into event the smallest vessels, thereby powerfully supporting the skin and water retention.